-These quotes will help to give you an even greater sense of the meaning of life.
+These meaningful and deep quotes on life will help to give you an even greater sense of the word and what it means to truly live.
 Everybody has a different definition of life.
 Some people value work over fun and some the opposite.
 Whatever type of life you prefer, there are life quotes in this list that will speak to you.

 1. Albert Einstein Understands Nature